zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

     http://msdn.microsoft.com/en-us/library/cskzh7h6.aspx

-- Finally, you can also add the Ice for .NET assemblies to your GAC.
+- Finally, you can also add the Ice for .NET assemblies to the GAC.

   To do this, open Windows Explorer and navigate to the directory C:\WINDOWS\assembly.
 Next, drag and drop (or copy and paste) the